 STEWART: So, again, it feels to me like false equivalent sounds like something that you‘re doing as well.
 We have a tendency to grant amnesty to people that we agree with and to overly demonize people we don‘t.
 I do the same thing.
 I think everybody does.

 MADDOW: If you would like to write to me in defense of Code Pink?
 I‘m all ears.
-I was just trying to make the point about the difference in size of the disruptive hands brigade on each side.
-But go ahead—send your hate mail to Rachel@MSNBC.com.
+I was just trying to make the point about the difference in size of this disrupt the hands brigade on each side.
+But go ahead, send your hate mail to Rachel@MSNBC.com.
 I promise to read it.

 And while you‘re at it, here‘s a fair warning of what is ahead in my continuing interview with Mr. Stewart.

 STEWART: FOX is not partisan either.
 They‘re really not.

 MADDOW: But they never criticized George W. Bush for anything, even when he was not doing things that were not sort of conservative.
 They never criticized him.

 STEWART: But they‘re not—but that‘s—they are ideological.

 But they‘re not—I don‘t know that they‘re partisan.